merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 First things first: nothing here is as scary as it looks, and you can do it.

-Firs, you will need to make sure your system does have all the following software if you are going to follow any of the following installation instructions.
+You will need to make sure your system does have all the following software if you are going to follow any of the following installation instructions.
 If you just follow these links, you will most probably be golden:

 * [samtools]({% post_url anvio/2016-06-18-installing-third-party-software %}#samtools){:target="_blank"}
 * [Prodigal]({% post_url anvio/2016-06-18-installing-third-party-software %}#prodigal){:target="_blank"}